 Some older research describes individuals with ASC as having ‘impoverished creativity’ and ‘imagination deficits’ (Craig and Baron-Cohen 1999).
 However, more recent studies suggest that people with ASC are ‘differently’ creative relying on different skills and attributes from which their creativity emerges (Roth 2020).
 There are many talented professional and amateur artists with ASC who show exceptional technical and creative skills (Buck, Kardeman and Goldstein 1985).
 Case studies of people with ASC who have exceptional artistic talent have found that their art can be very detailed and that these artists are often skilled in perspective, proportion and foreshortening (Pring 2005).
 Many individuals with ASC have special isolated skills (SIS) (Meilleur, Jelenic and Mottron 2015), often in the modalities of music, art and mathematics (Miller 1999).
 Meilleur, Jelenic and Mottron (2015) found the prevalence of SIS to be 62.5% among a large group of individuals with ASC in Canada.
 These skills were more commonly found in individuals with greater intelligence.
 Bennett and Heaton (2012) found a slightly smaller but still significant proportion of people with ASC to have SIS (42%) in a UK study; of those with a special skill 23% were specifically skilled in art.

 Many theories have been put forward for why these differences in creative expression come about have been put forward.
 For example, some researchers have suggested weak central coherence as an explanation for the fine attention to detail seen in some individuals with ASC (Pring, Hermelin and Heavey 1995; Ryder, Pring and Hermelin 2002).
 Although this may create a ‘deficit’ as perceived by some observers or in some situations, this difference in processing may in fact be advantageous in others, for example skills such as in block design and embedded figure tasks (Ryder, Pring and Hermelin 2002; Shah and Frith 1993) that may be more relevant for artistic detailing and engineering creativity.

-Other theories, such as that of hyper-systemising and sensory hypersensitivity (Baron-Cohen et al. 2009) have also been presented as explanations for the increased attention to detail and talent displayed by some individuals with ASC.
+Temple Grandin (2006), an academic who is on the autism spectrum herself, highlights the different ways that people with ASC may think.
+She describes her own thinking style as that of a ‘visual thinker’ and demonstrates how this allows her to visualise concepts and excel in subjects such as art.
+Other types of cognition styles of people with ASC are described as ‘pattern thinkers’ and ‘word specialists’.
+All of these categories are examples of systemic thinking; this kind of very logical cognitive processing is commonly found among those with ASC (Baron-Cohen et al., 2009) and may explain the increased attention to detail and talent displayed by some individuals with ASC.

 ASCs and prehistoric art.